 6626 Metropolitan Avenue near Rentar Plaza

-Of course, if you just want a nostalgia-filled adults night out, there are many bars that offer classic video games, like Barcade in Williamsburg and Two Bit's Retro Arcade on the Lower East Side.
+Of course, if you just want an adults night out, there are many bars that offer classic video games, like Barcade in Williamsburg and Two Bit's Retro Arcade on the Lower East Side.
 And hey—Modern Pinball is open until midnight, and Sunshine Laundromat until 11pm.
 And there's the brand-new VRBar on Smith Street in Brooklyn if you want to go in the other direction, indulging in the ultra-modern gaming pursuit of virtual reality.